AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/go-live.md

 After the initial migration from production you must perform incremental top-ups to make sure your bring your content up to date on the cloud instance.
 Because of this, it is recommended you follow these best practices:

 * Gather data on the amount of content.
 For example: per one week, two weeks or a month.
 * Make sure to plan top-ups in such a way that you avoid more than 48 hours of content extraction and ingestion.
-This is recommended so that the content top-ups will fit into a weekend timeframe.
+This is recommended so that the content top-ups will fit into a weekend time frame.
 * Plan the number of top ups required and use those estimates to plan around the Go-Live date.

 ## Identify Code and Content Freeze Timelines for the Migration {#code-content-freeze}